About Stafford County

 Property & Public Records

-The Stafford County Clerk of the Circuit Court serves as the Recorder of Deeds and maintains all land records for the county.
+Stafford County Clerk of the Circuit Court is the Recorder of Deeds and maintains all land records for Stafford County.
 The Clerk's Office is located at 1300 Courthouse Road, P.O.
-Box 69, Stafford, VA 22555, phone (540) 658-8750.
-Available records include deeds, deeds of trust, mortgages, liens (mechanic's liens, judgment liens, tax liens), releases, easements, plat maps, subdivision plats, and various instruments affecting real property.
+Box 69, Stafford, VA 22555 Available records include deeds, deeds of trust, mortgages, liens (mechanic's liens, judgment liens, tax liens), releases, easements, plat maps, subdivision plats, and various instruments affecting real property.
+The office has indexed land records dating back to Stafford County's formation in 1664, with older records microfilmed and increasingly digitized.

 • In-person researchers can access records during regular business hours free of charge, with copy fees of $0.50 per page and certified copies at $2.00 plus $0.50 per page.